learning-zone/python-basics/README.md

 Although likes and dislikes are highly personal, a developer who is "worth his or her salt" will highlight features of the Python language that are generally considered advantageous (which also helps answer the question of what Python is "particularly good for".
 Some of the more common valid answers to this question include:

-- Ease of use and ease of refactoring, thanks to the flexibility of Python's syntax, which makes it especially useful for rapid prototyping.
+- Ease of use and ease of refactoring, thanks to the flexibility of Python\'s syntax, which makes it especially useful for rapid prototyping.
-- More compact code, thanks again to Python's syntax, along with a wealth of functionally-rich Python libraries (distributed freely with most Python language implementations).
+- More compact code, thanks again to Python\'s syntax, along with a wealth of functionally-rich Python libraries (distributed freely with most Python language implementations).
 - A dynamically-typed and strongly-typed language, offering the rare combination of code flexibility while at the same time avoiding pesky implicit-type-conversion bugs.
-- It's free and open source!
+- It\'s free and open source!
 Need we say more?

 With regard to the question of when using Python is the "right choice" for a project, the complete answer also depends on a number of issues orthogonal to the language itself, such as prior technology investment, skill set of the team, and so on.
 Although the question as stated above implies interest in a strictly technical answer, a developer who will raise these additional issues in an interview will always "score more points" with me since it indicates an awareness of, and sensitivity to, the "bigger picture" (i.e., beyond just the technology being employed).
 Conversely, a response that Python is always the right choice is a clear sign of an unsophisticated developer.